 The Company uses repeatable, modular construction templates to build its Lloyd thermal projects.
-Eleven projects are now producing, including the Rush Lake 2 development which came online in 2018, adding 10,000 bbls/day of production.
+Eleven projects are now producing, including the Dee Valley development which came online in 2019, adding 10,000 bbls/day of production.

-The Company also uses cold heavy oil production with sand (CHOPS) methods in its heavy oil operations.
+The Company uses cold heavy oil production with sand (CHOPS) methods in its heavy oil operations.

 Tucker Thermal Project

 Tucker is located about 30 kilometres northwest of Cold Lake, Alberta.
-It achieved 30,000 bbls/day in October 2018.
+It achieved production of 30,000 bbls/day in October 2018.

 Located in Lloydminster, Saskatchewan, the Upgrader converts heavy oil to a high-quality, low-sulphur synthetic oil.
 It also produces diesel fuel.

 Feedstock for the Upgrader includes heavy oil from Saskatchewan and northeastern Alberta, including from Husky's Lloyd thermal projects and the Tucker Thermal Project.
 The synthetic crude is used in the production of gasoline and diesel fuels in refineries in Canada and the U.S.